Closed

 How to apply

-- Access the guidelines on the Department of Culture and Heritage website or contact the department
+- Access the Department of Culture and Heritage website or contact the department directly to get the contest guidelines, which include eligibility, entry guidelines, contest procedures, and evaluation criteria.

-- Prepare a typed lyric sheet in Inuktut (syllabics or roman orthography)
+- Prepare a lyric sheet typed in Inuktut, using either syllabics or roman orthography.

 Additional information